 (image via pixabay)

-Chorus America continues to track news and collect information about the impact of COVID-19 (Coronavirus) from our members and partners.
-This page serves as our central hub of information to help you stay informed about reopening and advocacy developments as the choral field moves forward together.
+Chorus America tracks news and collect information about the impact of COVID-19 (Coronavirus) from our members and partners and creates articles and other resources that show how the choral field continues to respond.
+This page serves as our central hub of information to help you stay informed.

 - COVID-19 Interim Guidance for BHS Ensembles and Singing Communities from our partner organization, the Barbershop Harmony Society.
 See BHS's COVID-19 Resources page.

 These articles and resources explore how choruses are planning and making decisions about in-person rehearsing and performing while keeping singers and audiences safe.

 Another Round of Shifting Plans To get a sense of how choruses are reaching decisions to change plans—or to stick with them—we checked in with five organizations that started 2022 with January or February concerts on their calendars: three organizations that postponed concerts and two that chose to continue as planned.
 How did they make their decisions?
 How did they implement changes on short notice?
 Has enduring COVID’s toll for nearly two years left them with lessons they can profit from now?
 How are they thinking about the unpredictable future that lies beyond Omicron?
 Read the full series.

 - What's Next for Fall: Updates on Preparing for a Healthy, Safe Reopening Doctors Jelena Srebric, Neha Nanda, and Lucinda Halstead share the latest information about COVID-19 and variant research, safety guidance, and best practices for rehearsing and performing in the months ahead through a series of one-on-one conversations with Chorus America president and CEO Catherine Dehoney.